Rashtriya Uchchatar Shiksha Abhiyan: Funding process

 RUSA is provided by the central Ministry of Human Resource Development directly to the state and UT governments.
 From the state/UT budget the funds are disbursed to individual institutions.

 The funding to states would be made on the basis of critical appraisal of state plans for higher education plans.

 The amount of funding from central government will be 60% of the total grants, and 40% will be contributed by the state/UT as matching share.
 For northeastern states, Sikkim, Jammu and Kashmir, and Uttarakhand the matching share is waived to 10%.

-During the 12th Five-Year Plan period between 2012–2017, RUSA is allotted a financial outlay of INR 228.55 billion, of which INR 162.27 billion will be contributed by the central government.
+During the 12th Five-Year Plan period between 2012 and 2017, RUSA is allotted a financial outlay of INR 228.55 billion, of which INR 162.27 billion will be contributed by the central government.

 During the first phase, 80 new universities would be created by converting autonomous colleges/colleges in a cluster to state universities.
 100 new colleges would be set up and 54 existing colleges would be converted into model degree colleges.

 Infrastructure grants would be given to 150 universities and 3,500 colleges to upgrade and fill critical gaps in infrastructure especially libraries, laboratories, etc. Further additional 5,000 faculty positions would be supported.
 Then the scheme will extend into the 13th Five-Year Plan.